AndrasKovacs/staged-fusion/README.md

 # staged-fusion

 This is a small experiment about acceptably robust fusion in Haskell, using typed Template Haskell.
-You can find examples in [Benchmark](Benchmark.hs).
+You can find examples in [Benchmarks.hs](Benchmark.hs).

 ## Introduction